syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Barcode.md

 //PDF supports conversion of Barcode to Image only in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms.
 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Barcode/Export-two-dimensional-barcode-as-image/).

 ## Customizing the barcode appearance